AY2425S2-CS2113-T12-4/tp/docs/UserGuide.md

 ```

 ### Summary of Budget: `summary`
 View a summarized budget across all categories or for selected ones.
 The summary includes the total expenses, remaining budget, and spending limit for each category.

-If no category is specified, the summary will cover **all existing budgets**.
-If specific categories are included using the `c/` marker, only those categories will be shown.

 **Format:**
 `summary [c/<CATEGORY1> c/<CATEGORY2>... ]`

+* If no category is specified, the summary will cover **all existing budgets**.
+* If specific categories are included using the `c/` marker, only those categories will be shown.
-- If a specified category does not exist, an error will be shown.
+* If a specified category does not exist, an error will be shown.
+* If the total expenses exceed the budget limit, the remaining budget will be shown as 0.
-- Commas **should not** be placed between categories.
+* Commas **should not** be placed between categories.

 **Example 1 (summary across all budgets):**
 `summary`